deployKF/website/content/guides/values.md

 ### Example

-This example will demonstrate how values are merged together.
-Including both map-type and list-type values.
+This example shows how values are merged together, including both map-type and list-type values.

-In this example, we have two values files:
+Consider the following two values files:

 ??? code "values-1.yaml"